 1911 In November 1911 his parents and sister leave on SS Orama to emigrate to Australia.
 Brother Harold's January 1967 d.c. states 55 years in Victoria, which would have him arriving there in 1911].

 1912 .
 When he got married on a Monday, 24/06/1912, he was living at 49, Cobbold St. Ipswich.
 [1911C: family of 4 called Roper living at this address] ( Possess a wedding cake card from the marriage).
 MT4.
 The recepcion was at The Wheatsheaf - have invitation card on Edith's page. .
 Married Edith Constance Mead in Great Dunmow Parish Church.
 Both ages are given as 22.
-His occupation is given as carpenter, that of his father, George Turner as farmer, and that of Edith’s father, Walter Mead (deceased) as licensed victualler.Witnesses are Richard Marks (husband of Florence Robinson, Edith’s aunt, Ellen Annie’s sister} and George Schlueter - he is with 2 of his siblings & his mother & stepfather x Boyton at the White Hart in Stebbing in 1911C, and he enlisted into the Essex Yeomanry with William George Turner and was living in Stebbing in 1901C, mother Laura, 41, keeping the White Hart. .
+His occupation is given as carpenter, that of his father, George Turner as farmer, and that of Edith’s father, Walter Mead (deceased) as licensed victualler.Witnesses are Richard Marks (husband of Florence Robinson, Edith’s aunt, Ellen Annie’s sister} and George Schlueter - he is with 2 of his siblings & his mother & stepfather Charles Boyton at the White Hart in Stebbing in 1911C, and he enlisted into the Essex Yeomanry with William George Turner in 1907 and was living in Stebbing in 1901C, mother Laura, 41, keeping the White Hart. .
 Message from Ian Wilmour: "Christian George Peter Schlueter, to give his full name, enlisted in Essex IY on the same day as your grandfather and was also from Stebbing where his mother kept the White Hart (1901).
 So I am guessing that they were friends long before 1912.
 George enlisted as number 1015 but was quicker off the mark in re-enlisting in the Essex Yeo (TF) as number 42.
 He was dsicharged in March 1913 and joined the Metropolitan Police in April 1913 as PC 505 in E Division.
 According to his nephew, Bryan, he was called up to the Army in March 1918.
 George's death was reported in the Essex Yeo Journal for 1957, his death being registered in the 1st quarter of 1957 in Dunmow district" .
-George Schlueter was born Stebbing; his father Daniel, a British Subject, Publican and Carrier at the White Hart Stebbing, in 1891C, was born Germany and was drowned at sea in 1897.
+Christian George Schlueter was born Stebbing; his father Daniel, a British Subject, Publican and Carrier at the White Hart Stebbing, in 1891C, was born Germany and was drowned at sea in 1897.
 Have emailed his nephew Bryan 30/4/2010 and am now in email contact with Bryan's widow, Daphne].
 Stebbing Historical Society, April 2013, has a picture of a Boyton Carrier wagon.